Summary: A discussion of the second set of “Rules of Discernment” by Ignatius.

 In Ignatius’ classic Spiritual Exercises, a guide for spiritual directors to give a 30-day retreat, Ignatius has a number of annotations or suggestions for spiritual directors.
 Some of the most helpful and discussed are his Rules of Discernment.
 These rules guide understanding whether something is from God or satan (or at least a distraction from God.)
 Ignatius’ rules are split into two groups.
 The first group is discussed in Gallagher’s earlier book The Discernment of Spirits.
 Spiritual Consolation discusses the second set of rules.

-One example in the book is a deacon that has come to a new parish and is helping it clean up its finances, become more focused in ministry, do fundraising, etc. But as he is there a while, he realizes that the youth programs are inadequate, and no one is taking a real interest in youth and their discipleship.
-So he considers if whether he should stop his work with administration and finance and refocus his time on youth.
-It is not that either is bad.
+One example in the book is a deacon who has come to a new parish, helping it clean up its finances, become more focused in ministry, do fundraising, etc. But as he is there for a while, he realizes that the youth programs are inadequate, and no one takes a genuine interest in youth and their discipleship.
+So, he considers whether to stop his work with administration and finance and refocus his time on youth.
+It is not that either is wrong.
 Both may be what God is calling him to.
-But either adding too much onto your plate so that you cannot do either well, or working on both but losing time and energy for personal devotion and prayer is a bad long-term result.
+Either adding too much onto your plate so you cannot do well or working on both, but losing time and energy for personal devotion and prayer is a bad long-term result.

-The point of rules of discernment, especially this second set, is that God does have a plan for you and that God is trying to guide us to be more aware of his presence.
-But satan (or more general sin and temptation) regularly tempt us away from the better path.
-Ignatius does not suggest that there is only one path, and if we veer off of it, we are lost.
-There are good and better and sometimes awful options, but God can work for our good even if we choose less good options.
-However, trying to stay in a path that is the right one and hearing from God is what we should strive more most of the time.
+The point of rules of discernment, especially this second set, is that God has a plan for you and is trying to guide us to be more aware of his presence.
+But satan (or more generally, sin and temptation) regularly tempts us away from the better path.
+Ignatius does not suggest that there is only one path; if we veer off of it, we are lost.
+There are good, better, and sometimes awful options, but God can work for our good even if we choose less good options.
+However, trying to stay on a path that is the right one and hearing from God is what we should strive for most of the time.

-Overall, I think that this is too technical for most people who do not have a strong interest in Ignatius’ Rules of Discernment.
-That being said, I think this quote is right:
+Overall, I think this is too technical for most people who do not have a strong interest in Ignatius’ Rules of Discernment.
+That being said, I think this quote is correct:

 For persons in the second spiritual situation, simply to know that the enemy may attempt to deceive under the appearance of good is already an enormous gift.
 Conscious that deception is possible precisely in their spiritual energy, they understand the value of the “greater discernment” that Ignatius teaches in these rules.
 And when, through ongoing spiritual awareness and with the aid of their guides, they assimilate these eight rules in practice, they are effectively prepared to unmask and to reject the “hidden deceits” of the enemy.
 With joyful and serene confidence, they will “grow and rise from good to better” in the service of the Lord they love.